-- Hire, train, and supervise staff, contractors, and vendors, including but not limited to designers, technicians, volunteers, interns, and stage managers to deliver production elements successfully for all presentations.
+- Hire, train, and supervise staff, contractors, and vendors, including but not limited to technicians, volunteers, and interns to deliver production elements successfully for all presentations.

-- Coordinate with Technology Department the maintenance needs for video, audio, and lighting equipment and systems.
+- Coordinate with Technology Department and MIT Audiovisual Services, the maintenance needs for video, audio, and lighting equipment and systems.

-- Track loose equipment usage/inventory to ensure all events have equipment necessary to fulfill the technical needs.
+- Track loose equipment usage/inventory to ensure all events have equipment necessary to fulfil the technical needs.